CarlTBarnes/Date-Time-Number-Tool/README.md

 Enter a Time and see the Clarion Start Times (1/100 seconds since midnight + 1).
 Displays all Clarion @T Pictures.
 Right-click on the list for options to copy the Format or Equate.

-The Copy button above the List will place an Equate for the entered Time on the clipboard.
-Clarion has no TIME() function that is similar to the DATE() functions so typical code to get a Standard Time is `DEFORMAT('12:30:00',@t4)`.
-In the source you will find a `TimeSplit(Time, *?
-OutHours, ?* OutMinutes, ?* OutSeconds )` function.
+Clarion has no TIME(h,m,s) function so typical code to get a Standard Time is `DEFORMAT('12:30:00',@t4)`.
+The Copy button above the List will place an Equate for the entered Time on the clipboard like below:

 ```
 Time_12:30:00     EQUATE(4500001)     !
 12:30:00  12:30:00PM  123000
 ```

 ![time tab](images/readme4.png)

+At the bottom are Equates for the parts of Time you can copy into your code.
 ___
 ### Number Pictures ... or Any Others @E @P @D @T @S

 Try out any @Picture and Value to see how it formats.

-You test how DeFromat() works with and without the @Picture for any Value.
+You can test how DeFromat() works with and without the @Picture for any Value.

 ![number tab](images/readme5.png)